-THE BCCAT 2024 VIRTUAL ANNUAL CONFERENCE
+THE BCCAT 2024 VIRTUAL ANNUAL CONFERENCE RECORDINGS

 Modern Adjudication: Practical Tools and Techniques